sni/thruk-plugin-omd/README.md

 On the second page, you can select datapoints to fetch the detailed top data which then can be sorted by clicking on the table header.

+## Extending by own Parsers

+The default parser uses linux top data as input source, but it is possible to write own parser.
+Just add a new input source to your `thruk_local.conf`:

+    omd_top_extra_dir = WinCPU=var/cputop

+Then implement a OMD/Top/Parser/WinCPU.pm based on the existing LinuxTop.pm.

 ## License